Skip to content

 tools array optional

-Array of tools the model can invoke during response generation.
-Enables extended capabilities beyond text generation, including web search, file analysis, code execution, custom function calls, and personal connectors.
+Array of custom tools the model can invoke during response generation.
+Supports custom function calls, personal connectors, and MCP server tools.
 Tool usage can be controlled via the tool_choice parameter.
+For built-in capabilities like web search, file search, and code execution, use the system_tools parameter instead.
 Learn more

 Show possible types